machines-in-motion/kino_dynamic_opt/README.md

 Please make sure to install the following packages:

-- the qp solver quadprog and the code manager
+- the qp solver quadprog and the code manager treep
 ```
 pip install lightargs==1.22 quadprog treep
 ```